François de Loys: De Loys's ape

 At the meeting of the French Academy of Sciences, Montadon tried to present some convincing "evidence" about his major discovery of the American Ape, a so-far unknown "American version" of the African chimpanzee and gorilla, and the Asian orangutan.
 He and de Loys – who under Montandon's pressure also tried to support the new discovery hypothesis – had to face numerous questions at the Academy.
 Naturalists and anthropologists questioned them very suspiciously.
-They raised many questions about the photograph: the size of the monkey sitting on the box, about her absent tail, her set of only 32 teeth, her spider monkey-like face (Joleaud, 1929), her female sex organ – that resembled that of a female spider monkey.
+They raised many questions about the photograph: the size of the monkey sitting on the box, her absent tail, her set of only 32 teeth, her spider monkey-like face (Joleaud, 1929), her female sex organ – that resembled that of a female spider monkey.
 (Female spider monkeys have a long, bulbous clitoris, that people even today often mistake for a penis).

 The skepticism and some of the criticisms resulted in heated debates, often ridiculing Montandon's alleged hypothesis as a fraud (Keith, 1929 op. cit.; Heuvelmans, 1959).
 When Montandon ran out of convincing arguments in order to support his hypothesis, he tried to bring up some anecdotes based on stories of Indian tribes like about the guayazi, the di-di, and the vasitri or "big-devil" that was believed to attack women.

 These stories were similar in nature to those that people were attributing to gorillas in Africa (Heuvelmans, 1959).
 A. de Humboldt, who did not believe any of these stories, attributed these alleged attacks to the spectacled bear (Tremarctos ornatus) and Marquis de Wavrin mentions these creatures as "marimunda" which were later also identified as spider monkeys: Ateles belzebuth (Wendt, 1956; Heuvelmans, 1959; Hill, 1962).

-Montandon was defeated in scientific circles, but the story created some ambiguity, which led into more investigations for years to come, and in the mind of some, even today, that there are still some large, mysterious creatures of several kinds, like Bigfoot, and Yeti still roaming the wilderness.

-There is also a drawing of a creature by the naturalist George Edwards in A Study of Anthropoid Life.
-This primate bears an uncanny resemblance to the one shot by de Loys.
-The text under the drawing says, "The painter-naturalist Edwards (1758–64) stands as a somewhat notable figure in the history of anthropoid knowledge because in addition to writing a readable popular description of the 'man of the woods' he illustrated it with a figure entitled 'The Satier, Sauage, Wild-man, Pigmy, Orang-outang, Chimp-anzee, A.D.
-1757, Geo.
-Edwards, Delin.et Sculp.,' in which he so skillfully mingled the structural characters of oran-outan, chimpanzee, and gibbon that one cannot more exactly name the figure than by the synonyms which the artist himself used...It is but natural then that we should find it difficult to think of him as an anthropoid authority."